QKEY-FOUNDER/qkp-sdk/examples/README.md

 What this illustrates

-Identity exists before action.
+Identity precedes any action

-Intent is explicit, structured, and verifiable.
+Intent is explicit and structured

-No AI, no agent — only protocol primitives.
+No agents, no AI — only protocol primitives

+---

-Example 2 — Conceptual Agent Interaction (No AI Yet)
+Example 2 — Identity + Intent → Message (QIE)

-This example illustrates how identity and intent will be composed inside an agent abstraction.
+This example introduces the Quantum Intent Envelope (QIE).

+import { createIdentity } from "@qkp/identity";
-import { identity } from "qkp-sdk";
+import { declareIntent } from "@qkp/intent";
-import { intent } from "qkp-sdk";
+import { createMessage } from "@qkp/qie";

+const identity = createIdentity({ subject: "agent" });

-const agent = identity.createAgent({
+const intent = declareIntent(identity, {
-  name: "Alice",
-  publicKey: "example-public-key"
+  goal: "share-information",
+  scope: "public"
 });

-const goal = intent.define({
+const message = createMessage({
-  purpose: "cooperate",
-  domain: "knowledge-sharing"
+  identity,
+  intent,
+  payload: {
+    text: "This message carries declared intent"
+  }
 });

-agent.setIntent(goal);

-console.log(agent);

 What this illustrates

-An agent is an identity with continuity.
+Messages are not neutral containers

+Every message carries declared intent

-Intent is attached, not inferred.
+Intent is bound to identity at creation time

-Alignment is explicit, not emergent by accident.

 ---

-Example 3 — Message Grammar (QIE — Quantum Intent Envelope)
+Example 3 — Alignment Check (Pre-Agent)

-This example shows the conceptual shape of a QIE message, the basic communication unit of the QuantumKey Protocol.
+This example shows how alignment is evaluated before autonomy.

+import { checkAlignment } from "@qkp/alignment";

-const qieMessage = {
+const alignment = checkAlignment({
-  from: "agent:alice",
-  to: "agent:bob",
+  intent,
+  context: "shared-space",
+  policy: "non-exploitative"
+});

-  intent: {
+if (!alignment.ok) {
-    action: "share",
-    object: "document",
-    alignment: "cooperative"
-  },
-  timestamp: Date.now(),
-  signature: "<cryptographic-signature>"
-};

-console.log(qieMessage);
+  throw new Error("Intent not aligned with context");
+}

 What this illustrates

-Messages carry intent + context, not just data.

-Cryptographic identity anchors meaning.

-Alignment becomes a first-class field.
+Alignment is a gate, not a reaction

+Automation is conditional

+Ethics are structural, not external

 ---

-Design Philosophy Behind These Examples
+What Is Not Shown Here

-These examples intentionally:
+These examples intentionally omit:

-Avoid frameworks

-Avoid AI abstractions

-Avoid network assumptions

-They focus on clarity of protocol grammar, not implementation detail.

-> The QuantumKey Protocol is built so that:

-Meaning precedes computation

-Intent precedes execution

-Alignment precedes scale

-Next Steps (Planned)

-Future examples will include:

-Alignment scoring

-DAO-based intent validation

-Multi-agent negotiation

-Semantic audit trails

-Until then, these examples serve as conceptual scaffolding for contributors, researchers, and builders.
+Cryptographic implementations

+Networking or transport layers

+AI or agent logic

+Economic incentives

+DAO mechanics

+Each of those belongs to separate layers of the protocol.

 ---

-© QuantumKey Protocol — Consciousness-aligned digital infrastructure.
+Relationship to the Specifications

+These examples are derived from:

+Protocol Message Formats

+Identity & Intent specifications

+Alignment and governance primitives

+They should be read together with the docs, not in isolation.

 ---

+Final Note

+If you can understand these examples, you understand the spine of the QuantumKey Protocol.

+Everything else is implementation.